 Welcome to the South Course and our most difficult hole!
-After a tee shot menaced by bunkers and water, your approach to this heavily guarded green needs to be precise.
+Your approach to this heavily guarded green needs to be precise.
 Beginning your round with a textbook Par is the best way to start your day.

 The second hole may be the shortest on the south course, but don’t let your guard down.
 A tiered green, surrounded by bunkers and a cavernous naturalized area, is a difficult target even in the calmest of conditions.

 A bold tee shot may be a fool’s errand on the short Par 4 third.
 A cautious tee shot to the right center of the fairway coupled with a precise short iron should provide a birdie chance here.

 A strong two-shot hole, club selection and ball placement off the tee are integral.
 If you misplay your tee shot to the left, you’ll be forced to hit a long iron to a green, which sits between the Bruce Creek and woodlands.
 The green is 25 feet below the fairway, so it is often worth clubbing down on the approach.

 The dog-leg right Par 4 has a more generous landing area than you would expect.
 A tee shot played to the right-center of the fairway will set up a straight forward approach to a relatively flat green.
 Water is in play but number 5’s bark is worse than its bite.

 Rated Most Difficult Par-3 on the P.G.A.
 Tour 2002.
 A picturesque Par 3, this hole features a shot from an elevated tee across a large pond to a shallow, undulating green.
 When playing number 6 it is best to walk softly and carry the right stick!